 How do I get around the city? – While public transportation is certainly an option, having your own rental car will give you the freedom and flexibility to get to all the different key highlights in the city.
 That said, if you stay at say the JW Marriott, you are walking distance to places like the GRAM, the Gerald Ford museum, most of the best bars and breweries, and the Downtown Market so there’ll be plenty of opportunities to walk.

 Where should I stay? – The most comprehensive platform for bookings based on personal experience was Booking.com.
 They had everything from hotels, hostels, and guesthouses and we always managed to find an awesome place for a great place.
 As an alternative, there’s also Agoda and Airbnb.
-Remember if you sign up with a new Airbnb account, you can get up to $47 USD credit or create a new Booking.com account to get $25 CAD back.
+Remember if you sign up with a new Airbnb account, you can get up to $52 USD credit.

 Do I need travel insurance? – As always, travel insurance is highly recommended.
 My philosophy is that you want to make sure you’re covered in case the unknown happens.
 With the amount of travel that I do, I always get basic travel insurance that’s good for multiple trips and lasts the full year.
 If you’re wanting for adventure sports coverage as a Canadian, travelcuts has a really good custom plan that you won’t find anywhere else.
 If you’re in Canada, I always check Kanetix to make sure I get the best rates.
 If you’re anywhere else in the world including the US, World Nomads is my preferred insurer.